violetann/LaravelBlog/README.md

 Functions:

-	Welcome page recent Posts,
+	Welcome page with recent posts,
 	Contact us page with a email form,
-	Blog Page listing all posts with pagenation,
+	Blog page that listing all posts with pagination, About us page,
-	About us Page,

 	Create Posts,
 	Edit Posts,